chrisnoonan98675/site/xl-deploy/concept/deployment-overview-and-unified-deployment-model.markdown

 * An environment defining *where* the package is to be deployed (shown on the right)
 * Configuration of the deployment specifying *customizations* (possibly environment-specific) to the package to be deployed (the middle)

-Of course, packages and environments are made up of smaller parts:
+Packages and environments are made up of smaller parts:

 * Packages consist of _deployables_, which are things that can be deployed
 * Environments consist of _containers_, which are things that can be deployed to